16 January, 2022 at 11:59 p.m. EST

 Professional development is a key element of establishing and maintaining a robust VAD coordinator professional base and of developing an attractive career path that will inspire talented professionals to join and contribute to VAD teams for many years.

-The purpose of this award is to further the VAD coordinator’s understanding of (1)
+The purpose of this grant is to further the VAD coordinator’s understanding of (1)

 care of VAD patients in both the inpatient and outpatient setting from referral through post VAD outpatient care, (2)